PredixDev/predix-seed/README.md

 ```

 ### Deploying to Cloud Foundry
-To create a dist build run the following command from inside of your projects root directory:
+To create a `dist` build run the following command from inside your project's root directory:
 ```unix
 grunt dist
 cf push <your-application-name>
 ```

-You might want to revisit the dist/nginx.conf folder to check on nginx configuration
+You might want to check your nginx configuration in the `dist/nginx.conf` folder.

 ## Questions?
-- Ask questions & file tickets on <a href="https://predix.ge.com/community/" target="_blank">predix.ge.com/community</a>
+- Ask questions and file tickets on <a href="https://predix.ge.com/community/" target="_blank">predix.ge.com/community</a>.

 # Copyright
 Copyright &copy; 2015 GE Global Research.
 All rights reserved.